middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 **4. Questions and Grievance Process**

-Students with concerns, needs, or questions that were not (or could not be) addressed by staff members from the Center for Health and Wellness directly involved in care may contact the Associate Vice President for Student Health and Well-being at 802-443-5361 or chw\@middlebury.edu, or the Vice President of Student Affairs at 802-443-2465 or vpsa\@middlebury.edu.
+Students with concerns, needs, or questions that were not (or could not be) addressed by staff members from the Center for Health and Wellness directly involved in care may contact the Associate Vice President for Student Health and Well-being at 802-443-5361 or [chw@middlebury.edu](mailto:chw@middlebury.edu), or the Vice President of Student Affairs at 802-443-2465 or [vpsa@middlebury.edu](mailto:vpsa@middlebury.edu).

 Most professions in the Center for Health and Wellness are also governed by laws and/or professional organizations that define a scope of practice, professional conduct and/or codes of ethics.
 Healthcare consumers who have inquiries can contact those professional organizations directly or file a complaint with the State of Vermont via [online form](https://www.sec.state.vt.us/professional-regulation/file-a-complaint.aspx), phone (802-828-1505) or mail at the following address: